ABOUT US

 Founder and Principal

-Steve Barlow, PhD, FIML, CMI, is the founder and principal of The Change Gym, based on the Gold Coast, Australia.
-A recognised authority on change readiness, change fitness, and change management, Steve has worked across sectors (especially healthcare) to help organisations embed resilience and adaptive capacity.
+Steve Barlow, PhD, FIML, CMI, is the founder and principal of The Change Gym®, based on the Gold Coast, Australia.
+A recognised authority on change readiness, adaptive capacity, and organisational resilience, Steve is the architect behind The Change Quadrant®, the Readiness Engine™, and the RCC ecosystem — a suite of frameworks that redefine readiness as system architecture rather than project preparation.

-With degrees from the Australian Catholic University, Macquarie University, and the University of Sydney, Steve received an Outstanding Thesis Award for his doctoral dissertation on change readiness.
-His work continues to bridge academic rigour with practical frameworks that equip organisations to thrive in complexity.
+Holding degrees from the Australian Catholic University, Macquarie University, and the University of Sydney, Steve received an Outstanding Thesis Award for his doctoral research on change readiness.
+His work continues to bridge academic rigour with practical system‑level frameworks that equip leaders and teams to build enduring adaptive capability.

 My work is grounded in a simple but powerful idea: change is not primarily about knowledge, motivation, or strategy.
-Change is about choice — and choice depends on readiness.
+Change is about choice — and choice depends on the architecture of readiness.

-Over decades of consulting, research, and reflection, I’ve come to see organisations as living systems of information, relationships, and constraints.
+Over decades of consulting, research, and reflection, I’ve come to see organisations as living systems of information, relationships, constraints, and structural forces.
 People don’t act inside unlimited freedom.
-They act inside limitation — limited time, limited clarity, limited authority, limited confidence, limited support.
+They act inside limitation — limited clarity, limited flow, limited authority, limited confidence, limited support.

 And yet, within those limits, they must choose.